George Kelly (Jacobite): Jacobite agent

 Kelly was in the company of Prince Charles when he set sail for Scotland on 5 July 1745.
 The Prince's group reached Eriskay on 23 July 1745 before landing on the mainland at Loch nan Uamh and initiating the rising on 19 August.
 Following the Jacobite victory at the Battle of Prestonpans in September, the Prince sent Kelly back to France with news of the rising's success in the hope of gaining further support.
 Kelly is credited with helping to secure the Treaty of Fontainebleau, even though it was signed by his rival, O'Brien, on behalf of Prince Charles.
 On 10 October, Prince Charles issued the Jacobite manifesto, which had been drawn up by Kelly, from Holyrood Palace.

 Following the defeat of the Jacobites at the Battle of Culloden in April 1746 and Prince Charles's escape from Scotland with Richard Warren, Kelly remained in Charles's service as his secretary.
 This was despite James continuing to view Kelly as a malign influence on the Prince, suspecting that he was a British government agent.
 Kelly was relieved of his position as secretary in 1749, but was still a companion of Prince Charles in the 1750s.
 He entered into relative obscurity, returning briefly in 1760 to sow dissension between the increasingly dissolute Charles and his lover Clementina Walkinshaw.
+The date of his death is unknown.

 The historian and biographer of Charles Stuart, Frank McLynn, described Kelly as "one of the few truly evil men among the Jacobites".
+William MacGregor of Balhaldy wrote of Kelly to James Edgar on 31 May 1747, "trick, falsehood, deceit, and imposition, [are] joined to those qualities that make up a sycophant".
 He was played by Harry Schofield in the 1948 film Bonnie Prince Charlie.